Ribonuclease 4: Structure

 RNase 4 features a unique structure compared to its homologous enzymes in the superfamily.
 It contains 119 amino acid residues making it the shortest known human RNase and contains no N-glycosylation sites.
 RNase 4 displays an α + β type polypeptide chain folding and a V-shape with the active site cleft in the middle.
-It contains three α-helices and four β -strands while the secondary structures are connected by six loops.
-There are four disulfide bridges located throughout the structure that connect the α-helices, β -strands, and loops.
+It contains three α-helices and four β-strands while the secondary structures are connected by six loops.
+There are four disulfide bridges located throughout the structure that connect the α-helices, β-strands, and loops.
 The overall structure of RNase 4 is similar to its homologous enzyme RNase A, EDN, and angiogenin.

 A shorter C terminus is a unique feature of RNase 4 which places the carboxy terminus in the pyrimidine recognition site which results in RNase 4 unique specificity.
 The pyrimidine recognition site is where there are major difference compared to its homologous enzymes.
-It contains an arginine residue at position 101, a phenylalanine reside at 42, and a threonine residue at 44.
+It contains an arginine residue at position 101, a phenylalanine residue at 42, and a threonine residue at 44.
 These residues contribute to the ribonuclease 4 specificity and are adapted to recognize a uridine-type base over cytidine-containing substrates.